nodejs/node/doc/api/http.md

 If the timeout expires, the server responds with status 408 without forwarding the request to the request listener and then closes the connection.

-It must be set to a non-zero value (e.g. 120 seconds) to proctect against potential Denial-of-Service attacks in case the server is deployed without a reverse proxy in front.
+It must be set to a non-zero value (e.g. 120 seconds) to protect against potential Denial-of-Service attacks in case the server is deployed without a reverse proxy in front.